raspberrypilearning/xai-challenge-image-classfier/en/step_3.md

 This is called **bias**, which means the computer is favouring one thing over another.
 We can fix this by using a more diverse training dataset that includes different sizes and breeds of dogs and cats.
 By doing this, we can help the computer learn to recognise the features that distinguish each type of animal, rather than just relying on the size of the training examples.

 <p style='border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;'>
+Imagine you were making an app that predicted the age of people.
+<br><br>
+Now think of 10 people who you could use to take photos of for your training data?
+What bias would you introduce?
+Have you picked people from a range of age groups?
+Would you app work with all people from all over the world with different faces and skin tones?
+<br><br>
 By using more diverse and representative training data, we can help ensure that the computer makes accurate and fair predictions when it encounters new examples.
 This can make the computer more useful and reliable for different applications, from sorting pet adoption photos to assisting veterinarians in diagnosing animal health issues.
 </p>